-Wrongly used by most speech therapists, oral-motor therapy uses a variety of exercises to develop awareness, strength, coordination and mobility of the oral muscles.
-For example it may be used to improve muscle tone of the face or to reduce tongue thrust (the protrusion of the tongue from the mouth).
+Wrongly used by most speech therapists, oral-motor therapy uses a variety of exercises to develop awareness, strength, coordination, and mobility of the oral muscles.
+For example, it may be used to improve muscle tone of the face.
+It can also be used to reduce tongue thrust (the protrusion of the tongue from the mouth).

-If a speech language pathologist is recommending oral-motor therapy for your child it is important to understand why and to be involved as much as possible.
-If not you are at risk of wasting time and money.
+If your child is receiving therapy it is important for you to be involved and ask questions.
+And if your speech language pathologist is recommending oral-motor therapy, it is important for you to understand why.
+If not, you are at risk of wasting time and money.